ERIK, Office of Research Compliance, Revised 02/04/2026

 The Public Health Service (PHS) Policies on Research Misconduct, 42 C.F.R.
 Part 93 (the “PHS Policies”), define the Respondent and Complainant as follows:

-Respondent means the person against whom an allegation of research misconduct is directed or who is the subject of a research misconduct proceeding.
+Respondent means the individual against whom an allegation of research misconduct is directed or who is the subject of a research misconduct proceeding.

 § 93.203 Complainant.

-Complainant means a person who in good faith makes an allegation of research misconduct.
+Complainant means an individual who in good faith makes an allegation of research misconduct.

 The Research Misconduct policy (the "Policy"), defines Respondent and Complainant as follows: